Jodi Balfour

-Jodi Balfour (born October 29, 1986) is a South African film and television actress, known for her role as Gladys Witham in the Canadian television drama series Bomb Girls and Ellen Waverly Wilson in the Apple TV+ space drama series For All Mankind.
+Jodi Balfour is a South African actress.
+She won a Canadian Screen Award for her performance as Gladys Witham in the series Bomb Girls (2012–2013).
+She has since starred as Ellen Waverly Wilson in the Apple TV+ series For All Mankind (2019–2023).

 Early life and education

-Balfour grew up in Cape Town, South Africa.
-She was the co-host of the South African youth television series Bling in the early 2000s.
-She later studied drama at the University of Cape Town and competed in the Miss South Africa 2008 pageant.
+Jodi Balfour grew up in Cape Town, South Africa.

+She studied drama at the University of Cape Town, graduating in 2009.

 Career

-Since her graduation in 2009, she has worked as an actor primarily in British and Canadian film and television productions.
+Balfour moved to Canada for work, taking roles in Sanctuary and Supernatural.

 She was cast as Gladys Witham in the Canadian television drama series Bomb Girls in 2013.
 She won a Canadian Screen Award for Best Lead Actress in a Television Film or Miniseries at the 3rd Canadian Screen Awards in 2015 for her performance in the series' follow-up television film Bomb Girls: Facing the Enemy.

-In February 2015, she was cast in the Cinemax series Quarry.
+In February 2015, Balfour was cast in the Cinemax series Quarry.

-Since 2019, she has starred in the Apple TV+ space drama series For All Mankind.
+From 2019 to 2023, she starred in the Apple TV+ space drama series For All Mankind.